Exploratory Machine Learning with Unknown Unknowns: Experiments

+\paragraph{Results} Figure~\ref{fig:realdisp_acc} shows the mean and std of accuracy, our approach \textsc{ExML} (aka, \textsc{ExML}$_{\text{csd}}^{\text{ME}}$) outperforms others, validating the efficacy of our proposal.
 In addition, Figure~\ref{fig:sample_pool} illustrates the budget allocation when the budget ratio $b=30\%$.
 The $i$-th row denotes the scenario when the $i$-th sensor is the original feature, and patches with colors indicate the fraction of budget allocated to each candidate feature.
 The number above a patch means the attainable accuracy of the model trained on the whole training dataset with the particular feature.
 We highlight the top two candidate features of each row in white, and use blue color to indicate selected feature is not in top two.
-The results show that \textsc{ExML} with median elimination can select the top two informative features to augment for all the original sensor.
+The results show that \textsc{ExML} with median elimination can select the top two informative features to augment for all the original sensors.
 The only exception is the 9-th sensor, but quality of the selected feature (91.8$\%$) does not deviate too much from the best one (93.6$\%$).
-These results reflect the effectiveness of our feature acquisition strategy.
+These results reflect the effectiveness of our feature exploration strategy.